Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

-Sometimes $\lambda_0^Z$ or $\lambda_1^N$ may be difficult to model directly (e.g., both $Z$ and $N$ are continuous).
-The $Z$-bridging estimators overcome this challenge by using a "bridge" sample to rely on the empirical version of $\lambda_1^N$ and avoid direct modeling of $\lambda_0^Z$.
-They create an artificial sample $\blackdiamond$ where $Z$ follows a convenient distribution $\P_\c(Z|\cdot)$ that is independent of $N$ given $(A_z,A_y)$.
-In the \textit{Pure Weighting} (PW) and \textit{Regress then Weight} (RW) estimators, the artificial sample $\blackdiamond$ serves as a bridge to model $\lambda_0^Z$ indirectly.
-In the \textit{Sequential Expectation} (SE) estimator, the artificial sample $\blackdiamond$ bridges the outcome regression function $\mu_1$ to the empirical version of $\lambda_0^Z$.
-In the \textit{Weighted Sequential Expectation} (WSE), the artificial sample $\blackdiamond$ plays both roles simultaneously. \begin{definition}[Convenient Distribution $\P_\c(Z|\cdot)$] The convenient distribution $\P_\c(Z|\cdot)$ is chosen as any distribution of $Z$ that is independent of $N$ given $(A_z,A_y)$ and covers $\mathcal{Z}$ the support of $Z$ in the $G=0$ group. \end{definition} \begin{definition}[Artificial Sample $\blackdiamond$] The artificial sample $G=\blackdiamond$ is one with a joint distribution $\P_\blackdiamond(Z,N,A_z,A_y)$ where $\P_\blackdiamond(Z|A_z,A_y)\equiv \P_\c(Z|\cdot)$ and $\P_\blackdiamond(N,A_z,A_y)\equiv \P_1(N,A_z,A_y)$. \end{definition} When $Z$ is discrete, we can construct the artificial sample $\blackdiamond$ as follows: 1) Determine the set of unique values $z$ in the support $\mathcal{Z}$ of $Z$ in the $G=0$ group; 2) For each person in the $G=1$ group, create one clone for each unique value of $z$, where each clone's $Z$ is assigned a unique value $z$; 3) Retain the original values of $(N,A_z,A_y)$; 4) Stack the clones and discard the original copy.
-When $Z$ is continuous, we can replace steps 1 and 2 by creating as many clones as computationally feasible and either sampling $Z$ from the $G=0$ group with replacement or drawing $Z$ from a uniform distribution that covers $\mathcal{Z}$ the support of $Z$ in the $G=0$ group.
+Although the $G=\blackdiamond$ group is not a real population subgroup, there are multiple ways to construct a $G=\blackdiamond$ sample that is i.i.d. with the distributional properties of the $G=\blackdiamond$ group outlined in Definition \ref{def:Group_Z_Bridge}.
+When $Z$ is discrete, we can construct the artificial $G=\blackdiamond$ sample as follows: 1) Determine the set of unique values $z$ in the support $\mathcal{Z}$ of $Z$ in the $G=0$ sample; 2) Take the $G=1$ sample, create a duplicate for each unique value of $z$, where each duplicate's $Z$ is assigned a unique value $z$, retain the original values of $(N,A_z,A_y)$, and stack the duplicates.
+When $Z$ is continuous, we can replace steps 1 and 2 by stacking many duplicates of the $G=1$ sample, retaining the original $(N,A_z,A_y)$ values, deleting the $Z$ values and either sampling $Z$ from the $G=0$ sample with replacement or by drawing $Z$ from a uniform distribution that covers $\mathcal{Z}$ the support of $Z$ in the $G=0$ sample.

+In the \textit{Pure Weighting} (PW) and \textit{Regress then Weight} (RW) estimators, the artificial $G=\blackdiamond$ sample allows density ratios involving $\lambda_0^Z$ or $\lambda_1^N$ to be expressed purely in terms of odds functions.
+In the \textit{Sequential Regression} (SR) estimator, the artificial sample $G=\blackdiamond$ bridges the outcome regression function $\mu_1$ to the empirical version of $\lambda_0^Z$.
+In the \textit{Sequential Weighted Regression} (SWR), the artificial sample $G=\blackdiamond$ plays both roles simultaneously.